-Home » Junk Journals » Junk Journal Supplies Organization: Sort It Out Saturday Video Series
+Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Junk Journal Supplies Organization - Sort It Out Saturday Video Series

-Each week, I’ll tackle an area of my craft room or a category of junk journal supplies that are in desperate need of a sort out, destash, declutter and some kind of organization system.
+Each week, I tackled an area of my craft room or a category of supplies that were in desperate need of a sort out, destash, declutter and some kind of organisation system.

-Before we dive into each week, I thought it’d be helpful (and fun!) to show you what my craft room currently looks like.
+Before we go any further, I thought it’d be helpful (and fun!) to show you what my craft room looked like initially.

 This is very much “the before” shot… Mum, Dad: look away now, please!